dbt Cloud IDE

 To develop in the Cloud IDE, make sure you have the following:

-- You must have a dbt Cloud account and Developer seat license
+- A dbt Cloud account and Developer seat license

-- You must have a git repository set up and your git provider must have
+- A git repository set up and git provider must have

 writeaccess enabled.
-See Connecting your GitHub Account and Importing a project by git URL for detailed setup instructions
+See Connecting your GitHub Account or Importing a project by git URL for detailed setup instructions

-- Your dbt project must be connected to a data platform
+- A dbt project connected to a data platform

-- You must have a development environment and development credentials set up
+- Set up a development environment and development credentials

 - The environment must be on dbt version 1.0 or higher